-1.4.2 Completeness of Candidate's File
+1.5.2 Completeness of Candidate's File

-Candidates must furnish all necessary and relevant documentation for evaluation (e.g., for teaching, student evaluations, course syllabi, peer evaluations, and grade distributions; for RSCA, copies of manuscripts under review and/or presented at conferences; preprints or reprints of articles; letters accepting manuscripts for publication; etc.; for service, letters documenting the candidate's service which assess the quality of the service contributions).
+Candidates must furnish all necessary and relevant documentation for evaluation (e.g., for teaching: student evaluations for all courses for which SPOT was administered, course syllabi, sample(s) of course content, sample(s) of student work with feedback, peer evaluations, and grade distributions; etc.; for RSCA, copies of manuscripts under review and/or presented at conferences; preprints or reprints of articles; letters accepting manuscripts for publication; for service, letters documenting the candidate's service which assess the quality of the service contributions) in the most current format required by Faculty Affairs.

-1.4.3 Obligations of the Department RTP Committee
+1.5.3 Obligations of the Department RTP Committee

-The reputation, success, and future credibility of the Department of Physical Therapy are directly related to the quality of the candidates and the diligence with which Department RTP Committee discharges its responsibilities in evaluating the evidence to support its recommendations.
+The reputation, success, and future credibility of the Department of Recreation and Leisure Studies are directly related to the quality of the candidates and the diligence with which Department RTP Committee discharges its responsibilities in evaluating the evidence to support its recommendations.

-1.5 Standards
+1.6 Standards